paritytech/research/docs/Polkadot/token-economics/index.md

 The aim, therefore, is for validators and nominators to stake a considerable percentage of the total DOT supply.
 Another significant portion of the DOT supply will be locked as deposits by commercial blockchains that secure parachain slots.

-In these sections, we pay attention to three key topics.
-In **NPoS payment and inflation**, we outline how well-behaved validators and nominators are rewarded under Polkadot’s nominated proof-of-stake system.
-In **transaction fees**, we analyze optimal fee structures on the relay chain to cover operational costs, mitigate harmful behavior, and manage periods of high activity or delayed transaction inclusion.
-Finally, in the **treasury** section, we discuss how and when to raise DOTs to support ongoing network maintenance.
+The following sections focus on three key topics. **NPoS payment and inflation** explains how well-behaved validators and nominators are rewarded under Polkadot’s nominated proof-of-stake system. **Transaction fees** examines optimal fee structures on the relay chain to cover operational costs, mitigate harmful behavior, and manage periods of high activity or delayed transaction inclusion.
+Finally, **Treasury** discusses how and when may DOTs be raised to support ongoing network maintenance.
 The closing paragraph provides links to further resources related to the Polkadot protocol.

-[^1]: DOTs are Polkadot's native token and their main functions are: 1) Economics: Polkadot will mint or burn DOTs in order to reward the nodes that run the consensus protocol, to fund the treasury, to control the inflation rate, etc. 2) Slashing: DOTs also play a role in the slashing protocols designed to desincentivize attacks or adversarial behaviors.
-3) Governance: DOTs are also used as voting power, to let DOT holders express their opinion in governance decisions via referenda.
-4) Parachain allocation: Finally, DOTs are used to decide which projects are allocated a parachain slot, via auctions and deposits.
-In this section we have focused on the first use, while each of the other three uses is analyzed in a separate section.
+[^1]: DOTs are Polkadot's native token and their main functions are: 1) Economics: Polkadot mints or burns DOTs to reward the nodes that run the consensus protocol, fund the treasury, control the inflation rate, and support other economics mechanisms.
+2) Slashing: DOTs also play a role in slashing protocols designed to desincentivize attacks or adversarial behaviors.
+3) Governance: DOTs function as voting power, allowing DOT holders to express their opinion in governance decisions via referenda.
+4) Parachain allocation: Finally, DOTs are used to decide which projects receive parachain slots, through auctions and deposits.
+This section focuses on the first function, while the remaining three are explored in subsequent sections.

 <DocCardList />